HKUST-KnowComp/HMTGIN/Checkpoints/README.md

-# Checkpoints will be saved in this directory.
+# Checkpoints will be saved in this directory